ChukwuemezieChristopherAneke/dotfiles/README.md

 ## $HOME/dotfiles

 This is my configuration for linux programs and software on fedora, including [bash][1] and [kitty][2] plus others.
-The configuration files are constantly being updated after installing new programs or modifying a pre-existing configuratio, and are tracked in the list below.
+The configuration files are constantly being updated after installing new programs or modifying a pre-existing configuration, and are tracked in the list below.

 ## Current configuration files